 I have a great family, two children and a wonderful partner.
 I hope to really make that difference as a board member of OB-PS!!!

 Kaela Sáenz Oriti (USA)

 A lifetime member of Girl Scouts USA, Kaela Sáenz Oriti became a supporter of OB-PS in 2003 to further the mission of WAGGGS.
 During her 2020-2024 term as an OB-PS board member, Kaela will be celebrating 40 years as a Girl Scout—40 years of experiencing first-hand the impact of WAGGGS on young women as they build leadership skills, global perspectives, confidence, and a network of friends and sisters that is 10 million strong.
-A Texas native, Kaela is currently living with her husband Don, a new OBPS supporter, in Phoenix, Arizona.
+A Texas native, Kaela is currently living with her husband Don, a new OB-PS Member, in Seattle, Washington.

-In her professional life, Kaela is an educator and non-profit leader.
-She uses the skills she learned as a Girl Scout to be a trailblazer—developing and executing initiatives that build on strategic vision, increase community impact, cultivate advocates, deepen participant engagement, and enrich the volunteer experience.
+In her professional life, Kaela is the director of client services for an education technology company that serves colleges and universities.
+She also worked as an educator and non-profit leader for more than 15 years.
+She uses the skills she learned as a Girl Scout to be a trailblazer—developing and executing initiatives that build on strategic vision, increase impact, cultivate advocates, deepen participant engagement, and enrich the client and volunteer experience.
 In addition to her deep support for WAGGGS, Kaela has a passion for art and has held staff positions in numerous art museums and served on multiple arts-related boards.